wp-plugins/email-before-download/readme.txt

 == Changelog ==

+= 3.2.9 =
+* Fixed issues related to a recent release of Contact Form 7 version 3.9

 = 3.2.8 =
 * Fixed the issue with multiple download ids checkboxes when user selects hidden contact form option.
 The checkbox can now be to the left or right, depending on the custom tag (<ebd /> or <ebd left/>)"